A Tour of The House of Krug

 Krug uses small 205-litre oak casks tailor-made from trees that are more than two centuries old in the forests of Hautes Futaies in Central France.
 These Barrels are only used for approximately 40 years.

 During the summer preceding the harvest, casks are regularly watered to humidify the wood.
-The oak casks were a beautiful sight to see filling up the courtyard of the House of Krug, The water left stunning reflections.
+The oak casks were a beautiful sight to see filling up the courtyard of the House of Krug.
+The water leaves stunning reflections on their lids of the surrounding house.

 Visiting The House of Krug was a fantastic opportunity to explore and taste some beautiful champagne’s from an exceptional house.